-- 1 clinical practicum (1 credit each
+- 1 clinical practicum (1 credit each)

-The Robbins Center and Facilities
+The Robbins Center and the CSD Research Suite

 The program takes advantage of Emerson’s technologically enhanced classrooms and laboratories, the on-campus Robbins Speech Language and Hearing Center, as well as a wide variety of off-campus community clinical sites.